 Bars and restaurants that serve alcohol or any form of non-halal eateries will not accept an Islamic credit card.

-How an Islamic credit card works in Malaysia
+How does an Islamic credit card work in Malaysia?

 Like all credit cards, you make payments upon the stipulated statement date.

 However, if you surpass the deadline or do not cover the full amount, the credit card company does not charge you interest for Islamic credit cards.

 It instead charges a fee or what is called a profit rate on the remaining balance.